earik87/copy-righter/README.md

 # copy-righter

-`copy-righter` is a CLI tool that automatically adds or updates copyright headers in source code files.
+`copy-righter` is a CLI tool that automatically adds or updates copyright headers and footers in source code files.
 It can process individual files or entire directories recursively.

 ## Installation